We are all just walking each other home

 What I bring to this role is over a decade of applied experience in providing heart centred support, service, care and advocacy for families and individuals at end of life stages.
 I have also committed 25+ years to my personal and professional development, ongoing research and industry relevant formal study.

 I first discovered my desire to demystify and normalise dying and death at a fairly young age, after experiencing several significant deaths in my immediate family.
-Undoubtedly my greatest knowledge developed experientially from my hands on role as caregiver to my younger sister, after journeying alongside her through a terminal illness.
-Throughout this extended period of living with cancer, navigating treatment options and end of life options, I experienced first hand the empowerment of access to information, education and personalised choices.
+Undoubtedly my greatest knowledge was experiential, as a result of my hands on role as caregiver to my younger sister, after journeying alongside her through a terminal illness.
+Throughout this extended period of living with cancer, navigating treatment options and making decisions on end of life options, I experienced first hand the empowerment of seeking and having access to information, education and personalised choices.

-Upon the death of my sister, I realised that I had ‘midwifed’ her through all of the end of life stages, through a terminal illness diagnosis, treatment options, holistic care, bedside vigiling, funeral preparation and a home wake.
+Upon the death of my sister, I came to see that I had ‘midwifed’ her through all of the end of life stages, through a terminal illness diagnosis, treatment options, holistic care, bedside vigiling, funeral preparation and a home wake.
 There was great clarity for me, in the value of supporting and creating meaning throughout the entire journey, the transition from life to death.
+The profound need to live, even whilst dying.
 The experience of this caregiving journey has been documented in my book, Many Rivers to Cross.

 In my current role, I serve to educate and support my community in dealing with end of life processes.
 This includes providing services as an end of life doula, a death educator, mentor and advocate, to assist with pre-planning end of life options, running workshops and providing space for grief journeying and expression of emotions through grief circles.